 What Is Self-Directed Learning?

-In fact, there is one school in the US that can attest to that, Brisbane Independent School or BIS.
-Because the school wasn’t restricted by Federal Curriculums – which are lacklustre at best – they could adopt this form of learning.
+In fact, there is one school in the US that can attest to that through theory and practice: Brisbane Independent School or BIS.
+Because the school wasn’t restricted by Federal Curriculums—which are lackluster at best—they could adopt this form of learning.

 - Internalized Evaluation